-1. Excludes lease obligations

-2. The chart above assumes a \$100 investment in Portland General Electric's common stock and each index on Dec.
-31, 2018, and that all dividends were reinvested

-3. Non-GAAP net income and diluted earnings per share excluding the effects of the Boardman revenue requirement settlement charge was \$233 million and \$2.38, respectively.
+- 1. Excludes lease obligations. - The chart above assumes a \$100 investment in Portland General Electric's common stock and each index on Dec.
+31, 2019, and that all dividends were reinvested. - 3.
+Non-GAAP net income and diluted earnings per share excluding the impacts of non-deferrable Reliability Contingency Event (RCE) costs resulting from the January 2024 winter storms was \$327 million and \$3.14, respectively.
 PGE believes that excluding the effects of this item provides a meaningful representation of the Company's comparative earnings per share and enables investors to evaluate the Company's ongoing operating financial performance.
 Management utilizes non-GAAP measures to assess the Company's current and forecasted performance, and for communications with shareholders, analysts and investors.
-PGE's reconciliation of non-GAAP earnings for the year ended December 31, 2023 is below.
+Non-GAAP financial measures are supplementary information that should be considered in addition to, but not as a substitute for, the information prepared in accordance with GAAP.
+PGE's reconciliation of non-GAAP earnings for the year ended December 31, 2024 is below.

-Non-GAAP Earnings Reconciliation for the year ended December 31, 2023 (Dollars in millions, except EPS) Net Income Diluted EPS GAAP as reported for the year ended December 31, 2023 \$228 \$2.33 Exclusion of Boardman revenue requirement settlement charge 7 0.07 Tax effect (a) (2) (0.02) Non-GAAP as reported for the year ended December 31, 2023 \$233 \$2.38 a.
+Non-GAAP earnings reconciliation for the year ended December 31, 2024 (Dollars in millions, except EPS) Net Income Diluted EPS GAAP as reported for the year ended December 31, 2024 \$313 \$3.01 Exclusion of January 2024 storm costs 19 0.18 Tax effect a (5) (0.05) Non-GAAP as reported for the year ended December 31, 2024 \$327 \$3.14 a.
 Tax effects were determined based on the Company's full-year blended federal and state statutory tax rate